CodeFromAnywhere/react-openapi-form/README.md

 - ✅ Extrahere `OpenapiForm` into `react-openapi-form` npm package and repo.
 - ✅ Make a good readme with goals/non-goals
 - ✅ Make `OpenapiForm` installation and usage docs good.
+- ✅ Fix theming
 - Ensure the form gets submitted properly.
-- Add possibility for extra UI to be provided
+- Add possibility for extra UI to be provided.
 - Make it possible to provide your own Form settings so all rsjf features don't get forgotten.